fadado/jqt/docs/content/data.md

 * `.page._path`: the input document pathname as provided to `jqt`.
 * `.page._toc`: the rendered input document table of contents.

-### JSON

 Additional JSON files can be provided and are merged with front matter metadata to be the `jq` input in the render stage.

+### JSON preprocessing

-The files are preprocessed using [GPP][GPP], and all the expected options in a preprocessor are available, like defining new macros, include other files, etc.
+JSON files are preprocessed using [GPP][GPP], and all the expected options in a preprocessor are available, like defining new macros, include other files, etc.

 #### Macro calls